UK GDP Plummets to 0.0 GBP bn on May 11, 2026 08:00 GMT: Economic Catastrophe Unfolds banner image

 What GDP Measures

-Gross Domestic Product (GDP) is the most comprehensive measure of a country's economic activity, representing the total monetary or market value of all finished goods and services produced within its borders over a specific period.
-For the United Kingdom, GDP is calculated by the Office for National Statistics (ONS), primarily using the expenditure approach (Consumption + Investment + Government Spending + Net Exports).
-It serves as the primary gauge of economic health, reflecting the pace of growth, potential inflationary pressures, and overall prosperity.
+Gross Domestic Product (GDP) is the broadest measure of a nation's economic activity, representing the total monetary value of all finished goods and services produced within a country's borders over a specific period.
+It serves as the primary gauge of economic health, indicating whether an economy is expanding, contracting, or in recession.
+The Office for National Statistics (ONS) is responsible for compiling and releasing the UK's GDP data, presenting it quarterly.

 Track This Release